top of page

 Do you accept insurance?

-I don’t accept insurance, but can provide a Superbill to present to your insurer.
+I don’t accept insurance at this time, but can provide a Superbill to present to your insurer.

-If cost is an obstacle, I encourage you to reach out as I'm sometimes able to flex on rates for lower-income patients.
+If cost is an obstacle, I encourage you to reach out directly as I'm sometimes able to flex on rates for lower-income patients (Silk Hope location only).

 Isn't acupuncture painful?